CodeWithDennis/filament-select-tree/README.md

     ->tree(Category::class, 'category_id', 'name', function ($query) {
         return $query;
     })

     // The label 'Category' is assigned to the field.
     ->label(__('Category'))

+    // Set a custom placeholder for when no items are selected ->placeholder(__('Your custom placeholder here'))

     // Ensures that only leaf nodes can be selected while preventing the selection of groups.
     ->disabledBranchNode()

     // Show the count of children alongside the group's name.
     ->withCount()

+    // To disable tags and display a text message instead (e.g., "X items have been selected")
+    // Tags is always disabled on single select ->disableTags()

+    // To keep the dropdown open at all times ->alwaysOpen()

+    // By default, all nodes are independent.
+Set this to false if you want to display groups when all subnodes are selected.
+    ->showGroupsWhenAllSelected(false)

+    // By default, the clearable icon is enabled, but you can hide it with:
+    ->clearable(false)

+    // Enable the option to save multiple values as a string (comma-separated) ->multiple()

     // Activates the search functionality for the SelectTree.
     ->searchable()